VijJr/foods-ML/README.md

 2. Once the `rating` feature was usable, the average rating was calculated by finding the mean rating for each individual recipe.
 This average rating is used as a representative for each recipe

-3. A minor issue within the data is that the tags were formatted as a string, so the next cleaning job was to splice the string into a python list for easier analysis down the line
+3. A minor issue within the data is that the tags were formatted as a string, so the next cleaning job was to splice the string into a python list for easier analysis down the line.
+This is then exploded into individual recipes with one tag each, creating many more observations.
+The explosion is done for the purposes of modeling tag distributions.

 4. The final step was to drop irrelevant features, and those features were `id`, `rating`, `review`, `description`, `steps`